8 mins read

 The situation is compounded by ongoing changes in work environments and increasingly sophisticated technology developments.
 The 2019 pandemic fueled an increase in remote working staff and growing right alongside was fraud.
 In fact, according to the Crime Survey for England and Wales (CSEW), there was a 54% increase in fraud and computer misuse offences in the UK in 2021 compared to pre-Covid 2019.

 However, the main problem doesn't really have anything to do with either remote staffing or even flexible working.
 Its more that companies don't have the proper systems in place to detect and prevent accounting fraud from happening in the first place.
+Many businesses are particularly vulnerable to accounts payable fraud schemes, which can be quite sophisticated.
 The real question is why aren't firms taking action to prevent fraud?

 One reason could be that there seems to be a complete lack of awareness of how serious the current situation is, or as stated above that many businesses don’t believe they will become a target.
 Based on the 2021 State of Automation in Finance research by Yooz and the Associate in Premium Auditing (APA), fraud detection (24%) was low down on the list of priorities for UK finance leaders when it came to implementing accounts payable solutions.
 Reducing errors (35%), cost reduction (30%), and even reducing paper use (26%) are deemed more important.